 I enjoyed Who Goes There? and it's a quick, fun listen that I think all fans of The Thing can find some pleasure in listening to.
 The cast is British and the ending is different, but I think that is what makes this adaptation unique and interesting to listen to.
 I'd recommend listening to it alone at night with headphones and its even better if you are snowed in.

-I'd rate Who Goes There? a seven out of ten and say it's worth a listen.
+I'd rate Who Goes There? a three and a half out of five and say it's worth a listen.